IPv6-mPvD/pvdd/utils/README.md

 ## Dependencies
 The following node modules shall be installed :

-* Net (should be installed by default)
+* net (should be installed by default)
 * http (should be installed by default)
 * https (should be installed by default)
-* node-schedule (should be installed : npm install node-schedule)
+* node-schedule (shall be installed : npm install node-schedule)